 in production before adding their own quality assurance pieces.

-“This real-time entry of warranty and quality control information using only the mobile phones our employees keep in their pocket accomplished Physical Security’s main goal for codeREADr,” noted Jason.
-“The ability to access the data from a custom web portal as well as the rapid entry is huge from an IT perspective.
+“This real-time entry of warranty and quality control information using only the mobile phones our employees keep in their pocket accomplished Physical Security’s main goal for CodeREADr,” noted Jason.
+“The ability to access the data from a custom web portal and the rapid entry is huge from an IT perspective.
 I am not having to maintain scanners, and the related data storage nor do I have to worry about user intervention.”
-On the jobsite, this same information being captured can be utilized for even greater utility.
-Users on the jobsite scan the assembled units prior to being installed on the building
+On the job site, we can utilize this same information for even greater utility.
+Also, users on the job site scan the assembled units before installing them on the building facade.
+This records a highly accurate timestamp of the physical installation for each unit.
+Also, project management can pull reports giving detailed information of exact and real-time job progress.

-Being in IT for nearly 25 years, I have dealt with many software vendors and support teams.
-These guys have the support and diligence to rival any large vendor and are to be commended.
-On first contact, codeREADr welcomed us to an extended trial of their product.
-I play tested with their product and sample apps, and quickly noticed the potential to give us what we were looking to achieve.
-Admittingly, I was unaware of the abilities and capabilities of QR codes.
+“I was unaware of the abilities and capabilities of QR codes.
 In the beginning, it was obvious I was wanting a little more out of their product than currently implemented.
 There were quite a few discussions of what we were looking to achieve, our current processes, and how the final product should appear to my users.
 They took on the task and provided a usable product in a timely manner as well as supporting us with ‘tweaks’ to our code as needed.
-In the end, codeREADr was able to customize a very slick and easy to use solution that has more than accomplished our initial goals.
+In the end, CodeREADr was able to customize a very slick and easy to use solution that has more than accomplished our initial goals.”

-Jason Bush, IT Manager, Physical Security LLC
+IT Manager, Physical Security LLC